First Congregational Church UCC Hartland

 First Congregational Church UCC Hartland is located in downtown Hartland, in the heart of beautiful Lake County.
 We have been at the center of the community since our founding as the first church in 1842 and remain as vital and active in our community as ever.
 Our carillon rings out over the community several times daily, as do our good works.

-SERVICES - TRADITIONAL AND via ZOOM
+SERVICES - TRADITIONAL AND via Facebook and YouTube

-Worship Service Schedule: Mid-January to Mid-July 9:00 a.m.
+Worship Service Schedule:

 Holy Communion on the first Sunday of the month